The bridge between diagnosis and daily life.

 Why Now

-New treatments like Leqembi (lecanemab) and Kisunla (donanemab) are pushing diagnosis earlier for some people.
+New treatments like Leqembi and Kisunla are pushing diagnosis earlier for some people.
 That can mean more time.
-But time without a daily system isn’t a gift.
-It’s just a longer stretch of worry.
+But time without a daily system is not a gift.
+It is just a longer stretch of worry.

-MiM is built for early-stage, when structure can still protect independence and dignity.
+MiM is built for early-stage, when support can still reinforce the person rather than take over.

 The Solution